ibm-cloud-docs/containers/cs_cluster_update.md

    ```
    {: pre}

-8. Repeat these steps to update other worker pools or stand-alone worker nodes to different machine types.
+8. Repeat these steps to update other worker pools or stand-alone worker nodes to different flavors.

 ## Updating cluster components
 {: #components}